8lueberry/google-material-color/README.md

 @import 'palette';
 ...

-.my-div {
+.issue-7 {
   .palette('Light Blue', '700');
   background-color: @palette;

+  // get @palette in its own scope otherwise @palette will be overwritten &{
     .palette('Red'); // default shade is 500
     color: @palette;
   }
+}

 ```

-If you need access to the variables, you can access it through variablec like `@palette-Light-Blue-500`
+If you need access to the variables, you can access it through variable like `@palette-Light-Blue-500`

 ### CSS